 You may or may not see bubbles at the end of Day 2.
 If you don’t, it doesn’t mean your starter isn’t working.
 Just keep going.

-Day 3, Morning: Stir well first, and then pour about half of the sourdough starter into another glass jar and place that jar in the fridge.
+Day 3, Morning: Stir well first, then pour about half of the sourdough starter into another glass jar and place that jar in the fridge.
 This starter that you’ve poured off is called discard.
 Add another ¼ cup water and ¼ cup + 2 Tbsp flour.

 When you’re creating a sourdough starter, it’s important that the beneficial bacteria multiply appropriately.
 By “discarding” some of the starter, you’re adequately feeding the beneficial bacteria.
 If you didn’t discard some of the starter, you would need to feed it MORE water and flour, which is essentially a waste of money this early in the process.

 You can keep sourdough discard in the fridge for a few days and use it in lieu of liquid and flour in your favorite recipes.
-I’ll be sharing some of my own tried-and-true sourdough discard recipes here on the blog soon!
+Some of my own tried-and-true sourdough discard recipes are sourdough biscuits and sourdough pancakes.

 Day 3, Evening: Repeat the same as Day 1 Evening.

 Day 4, Morning & Evening: Repeat the same as Day 1.